Prague - Things to Do in Prague in May

 Czech Beer Festival

-Mid-May hosts the Czech Republic’s biggest beer festival at Výstaviště Prague: 150+ breweries and live folk bands.
-Unlike Oktoberfest, locals show up—you’ll hear Czech at most tables.
+Mid-May hosts the Czech Republic's biggest beer festival at Výstaviště Prague: 150+ breweries and live folk bands.
+Unlike Oktoberfest, locals show up, you'll hear Czech at most tables.
 Breweries pour 0.3 L glasses, so you can sample 15-20 beers without keeling over.

 Early to Late May